 Do you know where your California car title is?
 Is it in some random drawer?
 Those are question drivers ask themselves when they go to sell their vehicle or needs prove ownership for some other reason.

-The certificate of title, also called a pink slip due to the original color, establishes the ownership of a vehicle.
+The California certificate of title, also called a DMV pink slip due to the original color, establishes the ownership of a vehicle.
 Whenever you buy or are given a vehicle you have to get the car title in your name to prove that you’re the legal owner and not just out for a joy ride.

 At Aceable our online California traffic school courses can help you mask a speeding ticket, but we can’t make your car title magically reappear.
 That will require either a trip to your local California State Department of Motor Vehicles (DMV) office.

 State DMV departments are the gatekeepers of car titles.
 The Department of Motor Vehicles allows each state to handle car registration, title transfer and car title replacement however they see fit.
 If you need a replacement title through the CA DMV here’s what you’ve got to do: